-The most valuable collection of the Thanksgiving table “is the collection of guests, family and friends around the table,” believes tastemaker, North Carolina interior designer and author of The Collected Tabletop, Kathryn Greeley.
+The most valuable collection of the Thanksgiving table “is the collection of guests, family, and friends around the table” according to Kathryn Greeley.
+Kathryn is a tastemaker, a North Carolina interior designer and author of The Collected Tabletop.

-Kathryn’s Thanksgiving table at her Chestnut Cottage near Asheville, North Carolina, shown above in the opening photo, usually has up to 24 or 30 guests.
-“We invite a wide variety of old and new friends, and especially want to include those who have no family nearby or anywhere to go on Thanksgiving,” said the principal of Kathryn Greeley Designs.
+Kathryn’s Thanksgiving table at her Chestnut Cottage near Asheville, North Carolina is shown above in the opening photo.
+In addition, the table usually has up to 24 or 30 guests.
+“We invite a wide variety of old and new friends.
+We especially want to include those who have no family nearby or anywhere to go on Thanksgiving,” said the principal of Kathryn Greeley Designs.
 “It makes for a fun and interesting group.”

-Kathryn gets creative each year with her invitations for Thanksgiving.
-In a past year, she dropped off a jar of home-canned pickles, along with an antique pickle fork, to everyone she invited.
+Kathryn Greeley gets creative each year with her invitations for Thanksgiving.
+For instance, in a previous year, she dropped off a jar of home-canned pickles, along with an antique pickle fork, to everyone she invited.

 “There are all kinds of creative gifts you could include as part of your invitations,” she said.
 “You could share the bounty of your summer canning, or some pepper jelly or dried beans from the farmer’s market.”

-Kathryn’s favorite dessert was her Grandmother Crisp’s Caramel Cake.
+Kathryn’s favorite dessert is her Grandmother Crisp’s Caramel Cake.

 “To this day, Grandmother Crisp’s Caramel Cake Recipe is by far and away the most popular recipe from my book; we receive inquiries about it every week,” Kathryn said.

-Kathryn herself serves three different desserts on Thanksgiving: pumpkin pies, pecan tarts and Grandmother Crisp’s Caramel Cake.
+Similarly, Kathryn Greeley herself serves three different desserts on Thanksgiving: pumpkin pies, pecan tarts and Grandmother Crisp’s Caramel Cake.

 “One of my tips is: Use your collections,” she said.
-“Collections don’t come into existence just to display or hang on the wall; they come into existence to be used and enjoyed.
+In other words, “…collections don’t come into existence just to display or hang on the wall; they come into existence to be used and enjoyed.

-For example, one of Kathryn’s prized collectibles is a large turkey platter “with an attitude.”
+For instance, one of Kathryn’s prized collectibles is a large turkey platter “with an attitude.”

-She fell in love with the platter at a New York antiques market, but thought the price was tag was a bit steep.
-She was thrilled, however, when her husband, knowing how much she liked it, purchased it as a surprise for her.
+She fell in love with the platter at a New York antique market, but thought the price was tag was a bit steep.
+However, she was thrilled, when her husband, knowing how much she liked it, purchased it as a surprise for her.
 The turkey platter hangs proudly on the wall in her kitchen with other collectibles, but the platter is in the thick of the action every Thanksgiving.

-In the spirit of her Grandmother Crisp, Kathryn serves a bounty of food each Thanksgiving, meaning that “Guests have come to expect leftovers and take-outs, which I do have each year.
+In the spirit of her Grandmother Crisp, Kathryn serves a bounty of food each Thanksgiving.
+This means that “Guests have come to expect leftovers and take-outs, which I do have each year.
 I find it fun to used attractive containers for sending takeout boxes home with them.
 You can purchase very nice takeout containers at Mr. Takeout.com.

-Kathryn’s most important tip, however, is planning ahead.
+Plan ahead.
+This is Kathryn’s most important thanksgiving entertaining idea.
 Since she does all the Thanksgiving cooking herself, she takes off the entire week before Thanksgiving from her design business.
-“I have a schedule and I stick to it.
+Therefore, have a schedule and stick to it.

-I order my Thanksgiving turkey on the first day of November without fail from Whole Foods.
-I have a wholesale account with the florist and have a certain day that I order my flowers and purchase my groceries.
-I have a daily schedule beginning the Saturday before Thanksgiving and organize what I will prepare and cook each day.
-This way, I can be relaxed and enjoy my guests on Thanksgiving.”
+For instance, Kathryn order’s her Thanksgiving turkey on the first day of November without fail from Whole Foods.
+Similarly, Kathryn has a wholesale account with the florist.
+In addition, she has a certain day that she order’s her flowers and purchases her groceries.
+After that, she has a daily schedule beginning the Saturday before Thanksgiving to organize what she will prepare and cook each day.
+In conclusion, she can be relaxed and enjoy her guests on Thanksgiving.”

 Kim Darden Shaver